umich-biostatistics/cluster_vscode_tunnel/README.md

 Follow steps 1 & 2 as described in Option 1.

-1. **UPDATE THE ACCOUNT DIRECTIVE** in `vscode_tunnel.sh` and submit via sbatch
+1. **UPDATE THE ACCOUNT DIRECTIVE** and any allocation directives in `vscode_tunnel.sh` and submit via sbatch

    ```bash
    sbatch vscode_tunnel.sh
    ```

-2. Open VScode on your local machine and connect to the tunnel using GitHub Authentication
+2. Open VScode on your local machine and connect to the tunnel using the authentication method chosen during the initialization step.

 3. Once finished, disconnect from the tunnel and cancel the job on the cluster using `scancel {JOB_ID}`